40 Flat-Belly Truths You Must Know by 40

 As you gracefully entered the fourth decade of your life, you likely had to accept that certain things just weren't going to happen for you.
 For instance, you'll probably never be able to fly, lift up a bus, or go to the moon—facts that would surely crush the soul of your 4-year-old former self.
 And then there are all those body-related realities that so many of us turn a blind eye to because, frankly, we just don't want to think about them.
 Like the fact that it becomes increasing difficult to maintain a flat belly as we grow older—all because we lose muscle mass and metabolism "speed" as we age.

 Too-tight jeans, cellulite, and an increased risk of weight-related diseases don't have to be your future, though.
 It's totally possible to maintain or even drop pounds as each birthday passes—so long as you're strapped with the right knowledge, at least!
-Thankfully for you, we've gathered all those must-know facts into this trusty guide.
-Paired with our exclusive guide, 40 Ways to Lose Weight When You're Over 40, these enlightening facts can help you keep those pesky pounds at bay well into your 40s and 50s.
+We've gone ahead and gathered all those must-know facts into this trusty guide, so you can combat that belly fat the right way.
+And be sure you're trying out these 21 Best Healthy Cooking Hacks of All Time.

 Losing Weight Gets Increasingly Difficult